ryanisaacg/markdown-it-callouts/README.md

   calloutTitleElementType?: string;
   /**
-   * A symbol inserted before the title for given callout types */ calloutSymbols?: Partial<{ [calloutType: string]: string }>;
+   * A symbol inserted before the title for given callout types *
+   * All callout types are converted to lowercase, so use lowercase keys */ calloutSymbols?: Partial<{ [calloutType: string]: string }>;
   /**